canonical/ubuntu-image/ubuntu-image.rst

     both a revision and channel are provided, the revision specified will be installed in the image, and updates will come from the specified channel

+--preseed
+    Preseed the image (UC20+ only).

+--preseed-sign-key=<key>
+    Name of the key to use to sign preseed assertion, otherwise use the default key

+--sysfs-overlay=<path to folder contains sysfs overlay>
+    specify folder contains sysfsoverlay directory.
+This options also requires --presseding options and --preseed-sign-key option.

 Classic command options
 -----------------------